microsoft/language-server-protocol/_specifications/specification-3-15.md

 This document describes the 3.15.x version of the language server protocol.
 An implementation for node of the 3.15.x version of the protocol can be found [here](https://github.com/Microsoft/vscode-languageserver-node).

-**Note:** edits to this specification can be made via a pull request against this markdown [document](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/_specifications/specification-3-15.md).
+**Note:** edits to this specification can be made via a pull request against this Markdown [document](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/_specifications/specification-3-15.md).

 ## <a href="#whatIsNew" name="whatIsNew" class="anchor"> What's new in 3.15 </a>